ToolsForHumans/zag/doc/source/user/notifications.rst

 .. testsetup::

-    from taskflow import task
+    from zag import task
-    from taskflow.patterns import linear_flow
+    from zag.patterns import linear_flow
-    from taskflow import engines
+    from zag import engines
-    from taskflow.types import notifier
+    from zag.types import notifier
     ANY = notifier.Notifier.ANY

 Overview